FBarrca/obsidian-handwritten-notes/README.md

 I have not tested any editors on iOS, but I assume that the same editors as on Android will work.
 Please add to this list if you have tested any editors.

+Update: It works great with the iPadOS 17 markup tool.

 ## 🛠️ How to compile the plugin

 Kickstart with dependencies: